 This course was a third-year undergraduate course taught in the fall of 2019.
 What follows here is a summary of some aspects of the course, taken from the syllabus.
+I discuss the course in its planning stage in this podcast interview, and you can listen to students discuss their experiences in the course six months after it concluded in this audio compilation.

 This course is an exploration of the Buddhist concept of interdependence, or interdependent origination (pratītyasamutpāda in Sanskrit), from doctrinal and contemplative perspectives.
 We will survey the development of interdependent origination in Buddhist philosophy, looking more closely at Mahāyāna presentations and philosophical writings of Nāgārjuna.
 We will study how the concept of interdependence has been transformed in Buddhist modernist contexts, and how contemporary environmental, scientific, and activist movements globally have relied on the concept.
 Our readings will include original Buddhist source texts in translation, writings by contemporary Buddhists, and work by philosophers and scientists who have been influenced by Buddhism.
 Our class discussions will consider how a diversity of voices have worked with Buddhist philosophical and ethical issues and how these may intersect with our own lives.
 Coursework will include reading assignments, participation in classroom discussions and activities, participation in experiential contemplative and wellness practices in class and at home, and regular philosophically-oriented reflective writing.